Buyer expectation

 Create secondary images that help shoppers understand use, scale, and fabric behavior.

-Use model images to make product storytelling feel more human and less catalog-only.
+Use model images to make product storytelling feel more human and less product-only.

 Pair visible explanations with optimized image metadata so assistants can describe the asset accurately.